 It offers a degree from a top 100 university globally (#72 in the world).

-Students learn in the heart of urban innovation, Rotterdam, the Netherlands.
+Students learn in the hub of urban innovation, Rotterdam, the Netherlands.

 Students get a chance to tailor their programme with a specialisation track.